Introduction: DIY Cloth Face Mask

 The latest from the Center for Disease Control

 CDC instructions for simple mask.

 Low on actual instructions, high in scientific reference.
-This is their official word about cloth masks:

 "A double layer of 100% cotton cloth is about 70% as effective as a surgical mask at capturing small particles (up to five times smaller than coronavirus).” –Office of the Principal Scientific Advisor to the Government of India"

 What is the best way to disinfect your mask?
 Another good one from our pal at Smart Air Filters: